 Contractor fulfils its obligation to perform the Work in accordance with this contract by its proper completion and handover to principal under the conditions specified in this Section.

-Contractor is obliged to inform Principal in writing at least 10 work days prior the date when Work or its parts according to Section IV of this Contract shall be ready for handover.
+Contractor is obliged to inform Principal in writing at least 10 work days prior the date when Work shall be ready for handover.

 In case the generally binding regulations or valid technical standards require the performance of tests, revisions, or attestations related to the Work or its part, Contractor is obliged to ensure their successful performance prior the handover of the Work or its parts to the Principal.